appliedmicrobiologyresearch/Klebsiella-spp/README.md

 This script visualises which K and O loci have been identified per Klebsiella species.
 It uses the file KandO_final_table_fused.tsv as input containg the species ID and the K and O loci as identified by Kleborate (v0.3.0) (https://github.com/katholt/Kleborate)

 # plasmid_count_visualize.R
-This script visualises which plasmid replicons have been identified per Klebsiella species.
+This script visualises how many plasmid replicons have been identified per Klebsiella species.
 It uses plasmid_count_final_table.tsv as input which lists the species and the number of plasmid replicons identified by Plasmidfinder (https://cge.cbs.dtu.dk/services/PlasmidFinder/)

 # plasmid_presence_visualize.R
 This script visualises which plasmid replicons have been identified per Klebsiella species.
 It uses plasmid_presence_final_table.tsv as input table which lists which plasmids have been identified per strain using Plasmidfinder (https://cge.cbs.dtu.dk/services/PlasmidFinder/)